Many children from across Connecticut are waiting and hoping for a loving family to call their own.

 To learn more about adoption process contact the Department of Children and Families on the web or call 1-800-842-6348.

-If you're interested in adopting Raymond, or learning more about becoming a foster parent, please call 800-842-6348.
+If you're interested in adopting Alex, or learning more about becoming a foster parent, you can call 800-842-6348 or visit the Department of Children and Families website.